philip928lin/PyCHAMP/docs/source/example_SD6.rst

 			 'sa_thre': 0.1421,
 			 'un_thre': 0.0773}

-12. Initialize a new instance of the SD-6 LEMA model with the compiled settings, initial, start, and end years.
+12. Initialize a new instance of the SD-6 model with the compiled settings, initial, start, and end years.

 .. code-block:: python